FOSSFA/Image-Resource/README.md

-# Image-Resource
+# XCF Templates Used in Images
-XCF Templates Used in Image
+The All XCF Gimp Files Template Used in FOSSFA Images